Jack Catterall: Catterall vs. Taylor II

-On 26 May 2024 in Leeds, England, Catterall was scheduled to face Josh Taylor in a rematch.
+On 26 May 2024 in Leeds, Catterall faced Josh Taylor in a rematch.
 He won the fight by unanimous decision with the scores 117–111, 117–111 and 116–113.

 Catterall vs. Prograis

-Catterall was scheduled to face Regis Prograis in a 12-round junior welterweight bout at Co-op Live Arena in Manchester, England on August 24, 2024.
-The contest was postponed after Catterall suffered an injury and was rescheduled for 26 October 2024 at the same venue, resulting in him winning by unanimous points decision.
+Catterall was scheduled to face Regis Prograis in a 12-round light welterweight bout at Co-op Live Arena in Manchester, on 24 August.
+The contest was postponed after Catterall suffered an injury and was rescheduled for 26 October at the same venue, resulting in him winning by unanimous points decision.

 Catterall vs. Barboza Jr.

-Catterall faced Arnold Barboza Jr. in a WBO super lightweight title eliminator at Co-op Live in Manchester, England, on 15 February 2025.
+Catterall faced Arnold Barboza Jr. in a WBO super lightweight title eliminator at Co-op Live, on 15 February 2025.
 He lost by split decision.

+Welterweight

 Catterall vs. Eubank

 Moving up a weight division, Catterall faced IBF Intercontinental welterweight champion Harlem Eubank at the Manchester Arena on 5 July 2025.
 The fight was stopped at the start of the seventh round on the advice of the ringside doctor due to both fighters suffering serious cuts in an accidental clash of heads.
 Catterall was declared the winner by technical unanimous decision as he was ahead on all three judges' scorecards at the time of the stoppage.